How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Framework

 Our objective is to forecast $I(t)$ beyond the observation window, accurately predict epidemic peaks, and recover interpretable parameter trajectories.

-\paragraph{Variational Mode Decomposition (VMD).} Given a real-valued epidemic signal $x(t)$, we use Variational Mode Decomposition (VMD) \cite{vmd} to decompose it into $K$ intrinsic mode functions $\{u_k(t)\}_{k=1}^K$, each associated with a center frequency $\omega_k$, by minimizing the total bandwidth of the modes subject to exact signal reconstruction.
-The constrained variational problem is defined as
+\paragraph{Variational mode decomposition (VMD).} Given a real-valued epidemic signal $x(t)$, we use VMD~\cite{vmd} to decompose it into $K$ intrinsic mode functions $\{u_k(t)\}_{k=1}^K$, each associated with a center frequency $\omega_k$, by minimizing the total bandwidth of the modes subject to exact signal reconstruction.
+The constrained variational problem is defined as:

 where $(\delta(t) + \frac{j}{\pi t}) * u_k(t)$ denotes the analytic signal of $u_k(t)$ obtained via the Hilbert transform, $\partial_t$ is the temporal derivative, and $*$ denotes convolution.
 This objective encourages each mode to be compact around its center frequency while collectively reconstructing the original signal.